 - Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Not good for the buns!
 Here's what you can do: Make sure the cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity or halt it all together until they are ready to be steamed

 - Bring water in the steamer to a boil.
-Lower the heat to LOW (not medium).
+Lower the heat to medium.
 Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping on your buns creating burn spots.
-Place the buns inside the steamer and steam for 8 minutes
+Place the buns inside the steamer.
+Cover with the lid but leave about 1/4-inch gap to let some steam escapes.
+Steam for 15 minutes

 - If you make extra and plan to store them, once the steamed buns have cooled down, place them on a baking sheet not touching each other and put them inside the freezer for 1 hour then transfer to a freezer bag